MicrosoftDocs/azure-devops-docs/docs/boards/work-items/agile-glossary.md

 [!INCLUDE [temp](../../includes/glossary-terms/links-and-link-types.md)]

 ## On-premises XML process model
 The On-premises XML process model provides support for customizing work tracking objects and Agile tools for a project.
 With this model, you can update the XML definition of work item types, the process configuration, categories, and more.
 You can also update the attributes of fields.
-This process model is only available for on-premises TFS.
+This process model is only available for on-premises Azure DevOps.
 To learn more, see [On-premises process model](../../reference/on-premises-xml-process-model.md).

 ## Pick lists